River Trent – Sutton

 River Trent – Normanton

-Situated just down river from Sutton-on-Trent, separated by Grassthorpe, we have a further mile of the stunning River Trent.
+Situated just down river from Sutton, separated by Grassthorpe, we have a further mile of the stunning River Trent.

 There is plenty to go for, for all anglers on this fishery from very large barbel or the legendary tidal Trent roach.
 The skies are often filled with the red, blue and white smoke in summer from the RAF’s Red Arrows practicing their display routines out of the nearby RAF Scampton.